djiboutian-axolotl/djiboutian-axolotl.github.io/_posts/2021-05-25-i-was-tricked.markdown

 It smelled horrible, but I'd say it was only the third-stinkiest dead raccoon I've smelled in the past 3 months.

 The vultures flapped away heavily when I passed.
 That was also disgusting.
-At least they moved the raccoon out of the street and onto the grass, so it's further from me when I run by.
+At least they moved the raccoon out of the street and onto the grass.
+Now it's further from me when I run by.